 1. Introduction

 According to Rome Declaration on World Food Security, “Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life” (World Food Summit in 1996).
 Given this definition of food security, the construction of a single indicator a or a reasonable set of indicators for security is a complex task.
-Indicators suggested in the literature can be categorised into four categories: caloric deprivation indicators; monetary poverty indicators; dietary diversity indicators, and; subjective indicators (Headey and Ecker 2013).
-Carletto et al. (2013a) compiled the following list of the most common indicators of food security: measures of undernourishment, food consumption scores, household food security access scales, coping strategy indices, food adequacy factors and non-food factors.
+Indicators suggested in the literature can be categorised into four categories: caloric deprivation indicators; monetary poverty indicators; dietary diversity indicators, and subjective indicators (Headey and Ecker 2013).
+Carletto et al. (2013) compiled the following list of the most common indicators of food security: measures of undernourishment, food consumption scores, household food security access scales, coping strategy indices, food adequacy factors and non-food factors.

 The overlap between food security and nutritional security is large.
-Our emphasis is on whether a household consumes the types of food items that will ensure an adequate intake of nutrients.
-ADD WHETHER OR NOT THESE TWO LINK; BETTER RELATE PRODUCTION AND FOODCONSUMPTION/NUTRITION VALUE AND DISCUSS THIS LINK IN THE LITERATURE REVIEW; ANY REFERENCES; WHY UGANDA THE MOTIVATION AND RESEARCH QUESTION SHOULD FOLLOW FROM THIS DISCUSSION
+Agriculture produces much of the world’s food (Hawkes and Ruel 2006), and nearly three-quarters of the poor people live in rural areas of developing countries where agricultural production and livelihoods may be especially influential on diets (Haddad 2000; Pinstrup-Andersen 2007).
+The positive relationship between farm diversity and dietary diversity was found for households in central Kenya and northern Tanzania (Herforth 2010).
+Similar finding were found for households in rural highlands of Ecuador (Oyarzun et al. 2013), in western Mali (Torheim et al. 2004), and in Malawi (Jones et al. 2014).

 Results from (Kumar 1994) showed that the promotion of hybrid seed use by maize growing smallholders in Eastern Province of Zambia has increased their productivity of maize, increased their reliance on maize products in their food consumption, and declined their dietary diversity.
 This latter result was surprising, because it contradicted with the historical development in the region where maize growing smallholders maintained to grow local maize varieties due to local preferences for those varieties.
-In a recent study (Smale et al. l 2015) reinvestigated the impact of hybrid seeds on dietary diversity and they concluded that women in maize growing households have more diverse diets.
+In a recent study, Smale et al. (2015) reinvestigated the impact of hybrid seeds on dietary diversity and they concluded that women in maize growing households have more diverse diets.
 There is some evidence that diversity of food production at the farm level positively affects diversity of the diet.
-In particular, recent work by Jones et al. (2014a) showed that there is a positive relationship between farm production and the health of household members.

 For Uganda, there has not been an investigation on the link between the use of hybrid seeds, crop production diversity (or productivity) and dietary diversity.
-This paper links food security, particularly nutritional security at the level of the household, with household farm production.
-We examine the effects of the diversity of farm production for households in Uganda on their dietary diversity, a measure that has previously been linked to a household’s nutrient adequacy, and caloric intake (Hoddinott and Yohannes 2002).
-As will be argued further below, establishing a direct link between a measure of household’s nutrient level and its constituents is difficult and we are apply a second-best technique.
-Ideally we would have conducted our analysis at the level of the individuals however such diary level data is not available in the data set (Arimond and Ruel 2004).
-The principle advantages of the data we analyse over individual, diary level data are its breadth and length.
+This paper links nutrition diversity at the household level to farm production diversity.
+We examine the effects of the diversity of farm production for households in Uganda on their dietary diversity such as nutrition diversity and caloric intake (Hoddinott and Yohannes 2002).
+Ideally, the dietary diversity indicator would have been analysed at the individual level, but such data is not available in the data set used (Arimond and Ruel 2004).
+For children of 5 years or younger, anthropometric indicators are available for Uganda.